Aya-1212/se7ety_117/README.md

 # Flutter Project
 - Arabic language
 ## Se7ety صحتي
-This Flutter-based mobile application aims to facilitate efficient doctor appointments for both patients and doctors.
+This Flutter-based mobile application aims to facilitate efficient doctor appointments .
 Leveraging the Firebase platform for authentication, storage, and real-time database functionalities, the app offers a streamlined experience for  managing and tracking appointments.

 ### Core Functionalities
  #### Patient Interface